Alvathor/AnimatedButtonSPM/README.md

 ```

 ```
-2 - Add to the view.
+2 - Add the button to the view.
 If you want to animate your button you should not put constraints at the edges,
-    but center in superView.
+    but center in superView..

       view.add(animatedButton) {
          $0.centerInSuperview(size: .init(width: buttonSize.width, height: buttonSize.height))